mickiedd/airbnb_explore/README.md

 # airbnb_explore

 ### Libraries Used In The Notebook
-- pandas as pd
+- pandas
-- numpy as np
+- numpy
-- matplotlib.pyplot as plt
+- matplotlib.pyplot

 ### Motivation
 - The motivation for this notebook is try to extract the data from AirBnb, and then try to understand the relationship between price, and date.